dfavenfre/MobileNet-Julia/README.md

 end
 ```
 ### Key Features of MobileNet v1:
-1. **Depthwise Separable Convolutions**: The core idea is to decompose a standard convolution into two simpler operations:
-   - **Depthwise Convolution**: Each input channel is convolved independently.
+* Depthwise Separable Convolutions: Standard convolutions are split into two parts:
+    * Depthwise Convolutions: Applies a filter to each input channel individually.
-   - **Pointwise Convolution**: A 1x1 convolution is applied to combine the depthwise-convoluted outputs.
+    * Pointwise Convolutions: A 1x1 convolution combines the outputs of the depthwise layers.

-   This reduces both the computational complexity and the number of parameters compared to traditional convolutions.

-2. **Width Multiplier (α)**: This hyperparameter reduces the number of channels in each layer by multiplying by a constant, further reducing the size of the model.
+    This drastically reduces the number of parameters and computations required for each layer.

-3. **Resolution Multiplier (ρ)**: This factor allows controlling the input image resolution, reducing computational complexity by shrinking the spatial resolution of the input images.
+* Width Multiplier (α): This allows you to adjust the number of filters (channels) in each layer, enabling you to scale the model for different use cases, from mobile to more compute-heavy environments.

+* Resolution Multiplier (ρ): This helps control the resolution of the input image, allowing you to fine-tune the trade-off between speed and accuracy by shrinking or expanding the input size.

-Overall, MobileNet v1 strikes a balance between accuracy and efficiency, making it a powerful model for real-time applications on devices with limited computing power.
+MobileNet v1's balance between performance and efficiency makes it ideal for real-time applications on resource-constrained devices, such as smart phones.

 # Training

-MobileNet v1 was trained for 11 uninterrupted hours on an NVIDIA GeForce RTX 3050 Ti CUDA-enabled GPU with 32 GB of available memory.
+The model was trained on the CIFAR100 dataset, which contains 60,000 images distributed across 100 classes.
+Training took place over 11 hours on an NVIDIA GeForce RTX 3050 Ti with CUDA enabled and 32 GB of available memory.
+The following graphs show the performance of the model during training:

 ## Validation Accuracy:
 ![Training and Validation Accuracy](https://github.com/user-attachments/assets/f2d35b0c-5a62-4220-af94-dadf46223cac)